Selenophilia/XenElectronic-project/README.md

-Project Title
+Xen-Electronic E-Commerce Web App
-- Xen-Electronic is an online gadget store whereas customers can buy gadgets that they need.
+- is an online gadget store whereas customers can buy gadgets that they need.

 Getting Started
 - These instructions will get you a copy of the project up and running on your local machine for      development